grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 }
 ```

 Before I start dissecting the name into useful code, I start by stating the bleedy obvious (note that I'm mixing two strategies of starting from false Statement now -- I didn't say you can't do that now, did I?).
-I know for sure that:
+Having learned a lot by writing and implementing the previous Statement, I know for sure that:

 1. I need to work with `DataDispatch` again.
 1. I need to pass a mock of `Channel` to `DataDispatch` constructor.